 Of course, removing your marijuana fan leaves entirely isn’t always necessary for a healthy plant to thrive.
 However, a small amount of pruning is just the thing you need for success.

 Similar to defoliation, pruning leaves will be most often required during your plant’s vegetative stage, but it should be something you keep an eye on throughout its entire development.

-When asking yourself whether it’s time to prune, think about the bud sites.
 Are they receiving enough exposure to their light source?
 Have pests or diseases begun to take root?